 Like me, most people believe there is a cut-off age where a person can no longer become an organ donor after death.
 In reality, the ability to donate is based on medical criteria & not on age.
 (The oldest recorded donor I could find was a 92-year-old man.
 After dying of a brain hemorrhage, his liver was donated to a 69-year-old woman.)
 It’s important to remember, too, that even though some of a person’s organs may not be healthy enough to donate, they may have other tissues (such as bone or corneas) that are usable.

 Organ donation is a sensitive subject.
-While I wouldn’t suggest approaching someone about becoming a donor, I think it’s important that we have a basic understanding of the process in case someone brings it up.
+While I wouldn’t suggest approaching someone about signing up to be a donor, I think it’s important that we have a basic understanding of the process in case someone brings it up.

 Here’s why we should be organ donors:

 - Over 120,000 people in the United States are waiting for organs.

 - Every day 21 people die because they didn’t receive an organ in time.

 - One donor can potentially save or improve the lives of over 50 people.